okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="get" url="/api/v1/iam/resource-sets/${resourceSetIdOrLabel}/bindings" />

-Gets all the Bindings from a Resource Set
+Lists all the Bindings in a Resource Set

 ##### Request parameters